 - Upon landing, bend down, put your hands on the floor in front of you and kick your legs back so that you’re in a push-up position.

 - Do a push-up, and then hop your feet toward your hands, stand up and explode into a jump.

 - Starting in a high plank, take your right knee and drive it across your body up to your left elbow.
 Keep your spine and hips in a straight line.

-- Return your foot back to the start, and then repeat this move with the opposite leg, taking your left knee and driving it across your body to your right elbow.
+- Return your foot to the start, repeat this move with the opposite leg, take your left knee, and drive it across your body to your right elbow.

 Move 3: High Knees

 - Stand up straight with your arms at your side.

 - From there, run in place, raising one knee at a time to chest level.
 Swing your arms forward and back as quickly as you can.

 - Start in a high plank, and then bend your elbows and lower your chest to the ground, as if doing a regular push-up.

 - Once you’re half-way down, bring your right knee up to your right elbow, as if crawling like Spiderman.